-- i.
-Since 2005, two of Sirota's senior staff, Drs.
-Walter Reichman (until 2009) and Mary O'Neill Berry, have been NGO representatives to the United Nations Economic and Social Council (ECOSOC) for the International Association of Applied Psychology (IAAP).
-In this capacity, in 2006 they conducted a pro bono survey of NGO representatives on the topic of "Working Relationships between NGO Representatives and the United Nations", the results of which were presented in a Department of Public Information (DPI) Communications Workshop at the UN in November 2006. - ii.
+i.
+Global Task Force on Humanitarian Work Psychology -Co-Chair: Continued work on expanding the network; working session in San Diego, USA, April 2012.
+(Pro bono); Fifth Annual Psychology Day at the United Nations - Member, Planning Committee, Program Committee and Publicity Committee: "Human Rights for Vulnerable People: Psychological Contributions and the United Nations Perspective," April 19, 2012, New York City, USA.
+(Pro bono); International Association of Applied Psychology (IAAP) - NGO Representative to the United Nations; continued work on the Lesotho Project: Girls' Empowerment Programme; currently planning expansion into Senegal and Ghana, in collaboration with NGO partners Africa Business Training (ABT) in Senegal, Voices of African Mothers (VAM) in Ghana, Global Camps Africa (GCA) in South Africa and other African countries, and the International Labour Organization (ILO). ii.
 Drs.
-Reichman and Berry also presented Brown Bag lunches at UNDP, covering topics such as dealing with bureaucracy, teambuilding, overcoming resistance to collaboration and gaining acceptance for new ideas, implementing/operationalizing projects, and effective communications. - iii.
-They are members of the Planning Committee of the annual Psychology Day at the United Nations, and have co-chaired speaker panels each year. - iv.
-They have interviewed (and subsequently published those interviews) Georg Kell, Executive Director of the Global Compact, and Djankou Ndjonkou, then Director of the New York Office of the International Labour Organization (ILO). - v.
-They have offered Sirota's services to Dr. Manuel Escudero, head of the Global Compact Research Institute, to contribute research and/or presentations on CSR to Global Compact members with outstanding COPs. - vi.
-They are members of the Global Task Force on Organisational Psychology for Poverty Reduction, founded at the 2008 meeting of the Society of Industrial/Organizational Psychology (SIOP). - vii.
-Several Sirota staff have attended Global Compact meetings in New York and Boston. - viii.
-Several Sirota staff have attended conferences organized by the Corporate Responsibility Officer (CRO). - ix.
+Reichman and Berry also presented Brown Bag lunches at UNDP, covering topics such as dealing with bureaucracy, teambuilding, overcoming resistance to collaboration and gaining acceptance for new ideas, implementing/operationalizing projects, and effective communications.

+iii.
+They are members of the Planning Committee of the annual Psychology Day at the United Nations.. iv.
+They have interviewed (and subsequently published those interviews) Georg Kell, Executive Director of the Global Compact, and Djankou Ndjonkou, then Director of the New York Office of the International Labour Organization (ILO).

+v.
+They have offered Sirota's services to Dr. Manuel Escudero, head of the Global Compact Research Institute, to contribute research and/or presentations on CSR to Global Compact members with outstanding COPs.

+vi.
+They are members of the Global Task Force on Organisational Psychology for Poverty Reduction, founded at the 2008 meeting of the Society of Industrial/Organizational Psychology (SIOP), subsequently renamed the Global Task Force for Humanitarian Work Psychology.

+vii.
+They are founding members of the United Nations Psychology Coalition, a group of NGOs accredited to the United Nations, all of which are psychological in nature.

+vii.
+Several Sirota staff have attended Global Compact meetings in New York and Boston.

+x.
+Several Sirota staff have attended conferences organized by the Corporate Responsibility Officer (CRO). xi.
 Sirota has established a network of affiliates around the world, who assist in securing and implementing client projects.